-Dr. Gowri Sankar Ramachandran is a postdoctoral researcher at Viterbi School of Engineering, University of Southern California (USC).
-He is currently associated with Autonomous Networks Research Group (ANRG), Center for Cyber-Physical System and the Internet-of-Things (CCI), and the Integrated Media System Center (IMSC).
+Dr. Gowri Sankar Ramachandran is a senior research associate at Viterbi School of Engineering, University of Southern California (USC).
+He is currently associated with Autonomous Networks Research Group (ANRG), and Center for Cyber-Physical System and the Internet-of-Things (CCI).
 His mentor is Prof. Bhaskar Krishnamachari.

 His research interests are focused on Internet-of-Things (IoT).
 In particular, he works on the design, implementation, and deployment of energy-efficient IoT applications.
 He has over five years of experience in middleware for the IoT with strong expertise in run-time reconfiguration and management of IoT applications across all layers of the stack.
 He is also specialized in low power wireless communication and was involved in the deployment of IoT applications and testbeds using technologies such as LoRa, IEEE-802.15.4e, and WiFi.
 Lately, Gowri is exploring blockchain technology and its application in IoT.